 Want a quick comparison?
 Amazon stock trades at more than $1000 a share; Sears for less than $10.

 Too many churches link methodology with orthodoxy.
 In other words, a way of doing things linked with being true to the faith.
 It’s a recipe for decline.
 There is nothing sacred about being in a mall, just as there is nothing sacred about doing Sunday School.

-Back in the very early 90s, I wrote a little book for the Southern Baptist Convention (on "Convention Press" no less) titled, Opening the Front Door: Worship and Church Growth.
-It's out of print, so don't bother looking for it.
-It was endorsed by a couple of then-unknown guys named Rick Warren (who wrote the foreword) and a Chicago guy named Bill Hybels.
+Back in the very early 90s, I wrote a little book for the Southern Baptist Convention (on “Convention Press” no less) titled, Opening the Front Door: Worship and Church Growth.
+It’s out of print, so don’t bother looking for it.
+The foreword was written by a then-unknown friend of mine out of California named Rick Warren.

 The point of the book was simple: since 1971, the front door of the church had shifted from Sunday School to the worship service.
 Today, it’s an idea that is a “given.”
 When I wrote about it, it was declaring all-out war on some very protected turf.
 I might as well have said, “Jesus is not a member of the Trinity.”